davidfox87/crossplane-eks-argocd-mlops/README.md

 # Local deployment of ArgoCD and Argo workflows on a local minikube K8s cluster

-This is a demonstration of a GitOps CI/CD pipeline using Jenkins and ArgoCD deployed in a Kubernetes cluster
+This is a demonstration of a GitOps CI/CD pipeline using Argo workflows (clone, build and push docker image, and update helm chart repo) and ArgoCD to update cluster configuration from the helm chart repository.
+Both Argo workflows and ArgoCD are deployed in the same Kubernetes cluster.

 # installing argocd